Genetically modified crops: Transgenic

 Transgenic plants have genes inserted into them that are derived from another species.
 The inserted genes can come from species within the same kingdom (plant to plant), or between kingdoms (for example, bacteria to plant).
 In many cases the inserted DNA has to be modified slightly in order to be correctly and efficiently expressed in the host organism.
 Transgenic plants are used to express proteins, like the cry toxins from B. thuringiensis, herbicide-resistant genes, antibodies, and antigens for vaccinations.
 A study led by the European Food Safety Authority (EFSA) also found viral genes in transgenic plants.

 Transgenic carrots have been used to produce the drug Taliglucerase alfa which is used to treat Gaucher's disease.
 In the laboratory, transgenic plants have been modified to increase photosynthesis (currently about 2% at most plants versus the theoretic potential of 9–10%).
 This is possible by changing the rubisco enzyme (i.e. changing C3 plants into C4 plants), by placing the rubisco in a carboxysome, by adding CO_{2} pumps in the cell wall, or by changing the leaf form or size.
 Plants have been engineered to exhibit bioluminescence that may become a sustainable alternative to electric lighting.

 Cisgenic

-Cisgenic plants are made using genes found within the same species or a closely related one, where conventional plant breeding can occur.
+Cisgenic plants are made using genes found within the same species or a sexually compatible closely related one, where conventional plant breeding can occur.
 Some breeders and scientists argue that cisgenic modification is useful for plants that are difficult to crossbreed by conventional means (such as potatoes), and that plants in the cisgenic category should not require the same regulatory scrutiny as transgenics.